COVID-19 Recreational Fishing in Tasmania - Inland Fishing - FAQs

 Can I stay overnight as part of my recreational fishing activity?

 Licence holders can safely travel outside their residential municipality to stay at their shacks or camp and enjoy fishing in open waters.

 People who intend to camp should continue to adhere to physical distancing standards and Public Health regulations.
 Campers are also advised to take their own toilet paper, soap and hand sanitiser.

 How many people can I go fishing with?

-Gatherings have increased to 80 people at a time for indoor and outdoor, with physical distancing of 1.5 metres (where practicable) and a maximum of one person per 4 square metres applicable - unless you are boating, in which case head to the MAST website for up-to-date information.
+Gatherings have increased for indoor and outdoor, with physical distancing of 1.5 metres (where practicable) and a maximum of one person per 2 square metres applicable - unless you are boating, in which case head to the MAST website for up-to-date information.

 What procedures should I put in place when I go fishing?

 Anglers should maintain personal hygiene practices such as washing hands or using an alcohol-based hand sanitiser, coughing or sneezing into a tissue, or flexed elbow if a tissue, is not available and staying at least 1.5 metres apart.

 For more information about sea fishing visit: Sea Fishing - FAQs